senrust/senrust/README.md

 More than 4 years experience in embedded software field.
 - Robot control software
   6-DoF robot, SCALA robot and others used in many field
-  (Car, Semiconductor or other manufacturing)
+  (Automotive, Semiconductor or other manufacturing)
 - Moter control software (EtherCAT, Mechatrolink, CC-Link TSN and Pulse Servo)
 - Indutrial communication software (Field Bus and PLC(Mitsubishi, Keyence, Yokogawa))
 - Industrial data analysis(Anomaly detection and recommendation)